 Batman Turkey Travel Guide

-Hasankeyf, located 35 km east of Batman city on the Tigris River, is an ancient a metropolitan area with a history spanning 12,000 years, demonstrating Roman, Byzantine, Artukid, Ayyubid, and From the ottoman empire civilizations.
-It once served as an important trade route hub.
+Hasankeyf, located 35 km east of Batman city on the Tigris River, is an ancient a city zone with a history spanning 12,000 years, demonstrating Roman, Byzantine, Artukid, Ayyubid, and From the ottoman empire civilizations.
+It once served as a significant trade route hub.

 Explore and book your sightseeing tours via GetYourGuide.